 The BC Society of Landscape Architects regulates the profession of landscape architecture in BC according to the provincial Architects (Landscape) Act.
-The Society promotes Continuing Education and high standards of professional practice in order to assure the health, safety and welfare of the public in British Columbia.

 The Road to Registration details the licensure process for North American candidates.